Physical Improvements

 Landscaped Medians & Roadways

 King of Prussia District creates and maintains vibrant landscapes that improve the appearance of our most heavily traveled commercial corridors.
-Since 2011, King of Prussia District has landscaped and maintained 6.9 acres across 42 planting beds, medians and verges.
+Since 2011, King of Prussia District has landscaped and maintained 7 acres across 44 planting beds, medians and verges.
 This beautiful and sustainable vegetation helps reduce stormwater runoff, improves permeability and enhances the aesthetic of KOP.

 Redefining a Business Park

-King of Prussia Gateway Signs
+King of Prussia Signage

 To help define King of Prussia’s boundaries and welcome people to the region, King of Prussia District designed and managed the installation of six 22’ tall, 4.5’ wide, LED illuminated gateway signs at key intersections.
 King of Prussia District later installed landscaping around each gateway sign.